nishantsbi/charlie86.github.io/_posts/2017-04-13-Coachella.md

   ..- attr(*, "scaled:scale")= num 72467
 ```

 Mesfin Gebeyaw recently did an awesome [post](https://datascienceplus.com/web-scraping-and-applied-clustering-global-happiness-and-social-progress-index/){:target="_blank"} on clustering and PCA with R, using the `NbClust` package to determine the optimal number of clusters.
-Following his methodology, I found that three clusters would fit my dataset best using Ward's hierarchical clustering method.
+Following his methodology, I found three clusters would fit my dataset best using Ward's hierarchical clustering method.

 ```r
 library(NbClust)